Ahmetlrd/ahmetcavusoglu/README.md

 ## **Dataset**

-The dataset used in this project is obtained from the [İBB Open Data Portal](https://ulasav.csb.gov.tr/dataset/34-istanbul-deniz-iskeleleri-yolcu-sayilari/resource/189d7304-2646-43f7-b4ba-3b689f444683) and contains passenger counts at Istanbul's seaports for the year 2024.
+The dataset used in this project is obtained from the [İBB Open Data Portal](https://ulasav.csb.gov.tr/dataset/34-istanbul-deniz-iskeleleri-yolcu-sayilari/resource/189d7304-2646-43f7-b4ba-3b689f444683) by downloading and contains passenger counts at Istanbul's seaports for the year 2024.
 The dataset includes the following columns:

 - **Year**: Data from 2024
 - **Month**: Covers the period from January to December